k-Equivalences

 References

 • The notion of k-equivalence is a special case of the notion of L-equivalence, where L is a reflective subuniverse.
-They were studied in the paper [CORS20].
+These were studied in [CORS20].

 • The class of k-equivalences is left orthogonal to the class of k-étale maps.
 This was shown in [CR21].